box-project/box/doc/phar-signing.md

 ### Why it is bad

-If a PHAR gets corrupted, the PHP interpreter will know from the signature and throw a `PharException`.
+There is a few downsides from this signing mechanisms:

+- You cannot run the PHAR without its associated public key file laying right next to it.
+As a result, if you were to move your PHAR under `/usr/local/bin`, the PHAR would no longer work due to the missing public key file.
+- OpenSSL keys do not contain any identity information.
+So unless cleanly separated at distribution time, nobody knows where the pub key came from or who generated it.
+Which (almost) kills the very idea of signing things.

-The first issue is the signature itself: if the PHAR gets corrupted, maybe the signature got corrupted too.
-Using an OpenSSL based signature will help to prevent this issue however.
+The real problem is the signature check itself.
+If the PHAR gets corrupted, maybe the signature got corrupted too.
+So there is ways to void the signature:

-The second issue is the mechanism itself.
-Indeed, if one injects code _before_ the stub, then this code will be executed before the signature check.
+- Injects code _before_ the stub, then this code will be executed before the signature check.
+The signature check can still fail if the signature was not adjusted, but this might be too late.
+- Replace the signature used.
+An OpenSSL one will only make it slightly harder as this require to change an external file (the public key), but in the context the attacker could inject code to the PHAR this is unlikely to be a real prevention measure.

-**This security mechanism cannot prevent modifications of the archive itself.**
+So to conclude, **this security mechanism CANNOT prevent modifications of the archive itself.** It is NOT a reliable protection measure.

 The good news, there is a solution.